disha-bose-8/QCommerce-Parametric-Insurance/README.md

 - Collect Premiums is manual (admin clicks a button).
 A scheduled job using APScheduler would automate this every Monday.
 - The model was trained on synthetic data.
 Real-world accuracy would improve significantly with actual Bengaluru order and weather history.
 - Curfew and outage triggers are mocked.
 Production versions would connect to government APIs and real platform status feeds.
+- AQI oracle is scoped to Bengaluru city.
+- Policy creation is currently triggered at registration.
+  Weekly policy renewal is not yet automated.

 ---